ImsirovicAjdin/react-from-scratch-107-repeating-a-single-component-using-map-method/README.md

 }
 ```

 #### (4) Move the data to an online JSON file and fetch it from there

+To move the data to an online JSON file and fetch it from there, we'll need to understand a few more concepts, so this is something that will be done a bit later.
+For now, here's a non-explained update to my app that does just that.
+If you inspect the updated code, you will likely find several confusing things, which will be explained in upcoming lessons.

 #### (5) Answer: What would we do if we had 100 cars?